Frequently Asked Questions

 - Electrical Power Protection and Plant Commissioning Engineer

-Yes, but the cost must be included on the overall price that is recorded by the lead provider on their individualised learner record and/or by the employer on their digital account.
+Yes, but the cost must be included in the overall price recorded by the lead provider on their individualised learner record and/or by the employer on their digital account.

 Only where permitted within the funding rules.
-The funding rules detail what action to take when there is prior learning, in particular paragraph 4, 110 and E57: https://www.gov.uk/government/EMPLOYER_RULES_Final_010217.pdf
+These rules detail actions to take when there is prior learning.
+Relevant information can be found in paragraphs 4, 110 and E58.

 “We will fund an apprentice to undertake an apprenticeship at the same level as, or at a lower level than, a qualification they already hold, if the apprenticeship will allow the individual to acquire substantive new skills and you can evidence that the content of the training is materially different from any prior qualification or a previous apprenticeship.”

 You must be satisfied that you have met, and can evidence, the funding rules and meet the knowledge, skills and behaviours of the standard.